Samuel Ginn College of Engineering

 Rank and salary are commensurate with experience and qualifications.

-Minimum Qualifications: Applicants must have Ph.D. in Chemical Engineering, Petroleum Engineering, or a closely related field.
+Minimum Qualifications: Applicants must have Ph.D. in Chemical Engineering, Biomedical Engineering, Petroleum Engineering, or a closely related field.
 The candidates selected for these positions must be able to meet eligibility requirements to work in the United States at the time appointment is scheduled to begin and continue working legally for the proposed term of employment.
+Ph.D. (or terminal degree) required at the time employment begins.
 Excellent communication skills and a high level of personal motivation are required.

-Review of applications will begin October 1, 2016, and will continue until candidates have been identified.
+Review of applications will begin November 15, 2020, and will continue until a candidate has been identified.